carmaa/inception/README.md

 Known bugs / caveats
 --------------------

-Please see the tool home page at http://www.breaknenter.org/projects/inception.
+Please see the tool home page at http://www.breaknenter.org/projects/inception/#Known_bugs.

 Troubleshooting
 ---------------

-Please see the tool home page at http://www.breaknenter.org/projects/inception.
+Please see the tool home page at http://www.breaknenter.org/projects/inception/#Troubleshooting.

 Planned features
 ----------------

+ * Insert and execute memory-only rootkit
  * Other winlockpwn techniques
  * Extraction of AES (and perhaps Serpent and Twofish) encryption keys
  * Extraction of NTLM/LM hashes